 🍴 Serving suggestions

-I usually serve the chicken and broccoli pasta bake with a green salad and garlic bread.
+I usually serve the chicken and broccoli pasta bake with a green salad and garlic bread or focaccia.
 If the kids are REALLY starving I might even make a batch of my roast sweet potatoes to go with it!

 As I work from home, I often reheat leftovers for lunch the next day.
 It’s so comforting and warming on a cold and chilly day.